 Code Section 5.3.2 Para.
 3 Sentence 2; Independence of the Chair of the Audit Committee

-The current Chair of the Supervisory Board and Chair of the Finance and Audit Committee of Hannover Rück SE is at the same time also the Chair of the Board of Management of the controlling shareholder and hence cannot, in the company's legal assessment, be considered independent.
+The current Chair of the Finance and Audit Committee of Hannover Rück SE at the same time also served as the Chair of the Board of Management of the controlling shareholder and recommendation that the Chair of the Supervisory Board and Chair of the Audit Committee shall not be the same Person and hence cannot, in the company's legal assessment, be considered independent.

-This assessment is also not cast into question by the fact that the Committee Chair cannot be considered independent within the meaning of the German Corporate Governance Code.
-Furthermore, since his service as Chief Financial Officer of Hannover Rück SE dates back to a period that is already some fifteen years ago, it is also the case that the reviews and checks performed by the Finance and Audit Committee no longer relate to any timeframe within which he himself was still a member of the Executive Board or decisions initiated by him as a member of the Executive Board were still being realised.
+This assessment is also not cast into question by the fact that the Committee Chair cannot be considered independent within the meaning of the German Corporate Governance Code for the period from 1 January 2018 to 8 May 2018.
+Furthermore, since his service as Chief Financial Officer of Hannover Rück SE dates back to a period that is already more than fifteen years ago, it is also the case that the reviews and checks performed by the Finance and Audit Committee no longer relate to any timeframe within which he himself was still a member of the Executive Board or decisions initiated by him as a member of the Executive Board were still being realised.

 In the opinion of Hannover Rück SE, it is therefore in the interest of the company to diverge from the recommendation contained in Section 5.3.2 Para.
-3 Sentence 2.
+3.

 We are in compliance with all other recommendations of the Code.